lovetoys/lovetoys/README.md

 Updates all draw systems.

+#### Engine:addInitializer(name, func)
+- **name** - (String) - Name of the component
+- **func** - (function) - Instance of another entity, which should become the new Parent

+Every time you want to call a function on an entity as soon as it has been added to the engine you want to use Initializer.
+Just pass the name of a componentname and a function and for every entity that contains such a component `func(entity)` will be called.

+#### Engine:removeInitializer(name)
+- **name** - (String) - Name of the component

+The initializer that is registert to this component will be deleted.

 #### Example

 For a more detailed and commented version with collisions and some other examples check the [example main.lua](https://github.com/Lovetoys/Lovetoys-examples/blob/rootEntity/main.lua).